-No LULAC, Texas Rangers are NOT 'Racist Terrorists'
+No LULAC, Texas Rangers Are NOT 'Racist Terrorists'

-You are wrong LULAC.
+You are wrong, League of United Latin American Citizens.
 The Texas Rangers are not a racist terrorist organization.

 When the Washington Times covered the arrest of Isabel Calderon and her relationship with LULAC, Garcia smeared the Texas Rangers.